DreadJaw/dreadjaw.github.io-archive/_posts/2019-11-23-working-with-others.md

 on was a big target because the niche group I was brought into.
 I was also immediately promoted to the team CTO for my previous experiences.
 The job was simple but destructive.
 I had to create a full project itself on my own for lack of other developers.
-The rest of the team handled every section of a corporate entity except and field of technology.
+The rest of the team handled every section of a corporate entity except any field of technology.

 The environment working with D could be the strangest of them all.
 The group makes an honest effort to come off as a legitimate business and make a very good job doing so even being one of